thosara-karunathilaka/AFK-macro-v2/README.md

 ## Customization
 You can edit:
 - Keybinds
-- Delays
-- Movement patterns
-- Action intervals

 ## Author
 Made by Thosiya

 ## Disclaimer
-This project is for educational and personal use only.
 I am not responsible for bans, account issues, or misuse of this software.